hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 std::map<std::string, std::vector<std::pair<std::string, std::int32_t>>> processData(const std::vector<std::string>& input_keys, const std::unordered_map<std::string, std::vector<int>>& lookup);
 ```
 Well maybe not quite as bad as that.

 My main problem with lifetimes is they don't actually increase safety.
 The borrow checker will still detect use after frees anyway.
-So are you forced to tag lifetimes on references?
+So why are you forced to tag lifetimes on references?
 It's mostly to satisfy the compiler and nothing else.